isalazar14/PoGoKeepTossTrade/db/dex_builder/game_master/gameMaster.notes.md

 - form entries exist for all pokemon and forms (non-forms, normal-form, regionals, costumes, events, etc)
 - can be used to enumerate all pokemon without forms, with only normal forms, and with one or more forms
-- needed to identify pokemon with underscore in their name (e.g. Ho-oh), using path: data.formSettings.pokemon {
+- needed to identify pokemon with underscore in their name (e.g. Ho-oh), using path: data.formSettings.pokemon
+- "Normal" forms seem to correspond to pokemon that have dark counterparts.
+{
   "templateId": "FORMS_V[4-digit-id]_POKEMON_[name-id]"
 	data